 - You avoid new events and people because you feel like you can’t control your temper.

 - You have gotten in trouble with the law due to your anger.

 - Your anger has ever led you to physical violence.

 If your loved one has an anger management problem

 If your loved one has an anger problem, you probably feel like you’re walking on eggshells all the time.
 But always remember that you are not to blame for your loved one’s anger.
 There is never an excuse for physically or verbally abusive behavior.
-You have a right to be treated with respect and to live without fear of an angry outburst or a violent rage.
+You have a right to be treated with respect and live without fear of an angry outburst or a violent rage.

 Five tips for dealing with a loved one’s anger management problem

 While you can’t control another person’s anger, you can control how you respond to it: